TeekayCarter/Larmda-Express-Application/README.md

  ● You are to document your code effectively with comments to explain the purpose of each section or function.

  ● Please you are advised to go through this link to know how to setup your github and git respectively.
-Get started with GitHub documentation- GitHub Docs